ValeevGroup/tiledarray/INSTALL.md

   - Boost.Test: header-only or (optionally) as a compiled library, *only used for unit testing*
 - [BTAS](http://github.com/BTAS/BTAS), tag 3dbff9dfbe863d9a873219dc0e3c844db79dc299 (will be downloaded automatically, if missing)
 - BLAS library
-- [MADNESS](https://github.com/m-a-d-n-e-s-s/madness), tag 3bda297d81a739f446d1a9f6116468f3cb5b8abc .
+- [MADNESS](https://github.com/m-a-d-n-e-s-s/madness), tag c1ce2f94b81c28d844d6aa0b226bd1e2cdfa9714 .
-  Only the MADworld runtime and BLAS C API component of MADNESS is used by TiledArray.
+  Only the MADworld runtime and BLAS/LAPACK C API component of MADNESS is used by TiledArray.
   If usable MADNESS installation is now found, TiledArray will download and compile MADNESS. *This is the recommended way to compile MADNESS for all users*.
   A detailed list of MADNESS prerequisites can be found at [MADNESS' INSTALL file](https://github.com/m-a-d-n-e-s-s/madness/blob/master/INSTALL_CMake);